DataShinobiX/cadence_scheduler/README.md

 ## Support

-For issues or questions:
+For questions or issues:
+1. Check the API documentation at http://localhost:8000/docs
-1. Check the troubleshooting section
+2. Review the troubleshooting section in the original README
-2. View logs: `docker-compose logs`
-3. Run verification: `python scripts/verify_database.py`
+3. Open an issue on GitHub
-4. Contact the team lead
+4. Contact the development team

----

-Built with ❤️ for [Hackathon Name]